MikaAK/deploy_ex/README.md

 to monitor it's logs remotely, and `--iex` will give you a command to connect to it using a iex shell

 ### Usage with Github Actions
+***Note: This doesn't work properly with branch protections, to do so you'll need to modify the GH action to bypass branch protections***

 You can use this library with github actions to make for an easy deploy pipeline, this way you can easily deploy to your nodes when you push and is good for a quick setup